Radio Corporation of America v China

-Radio Corporation of America v China was a 1935 arbitration ruling, determining whether a 1928 concession granted by the government of China (specifically the Chinese National Council of Reconstruction) to the Radio Corporation of America (RCA), for operation of communication by a radio link between the United States and China, was exclusive, and could be considered to prohibit a similar concession granted in 1932 to the Mackay Radio and Telegraph Company.
+Radio Corporation of America v China was a 1935 arbitration case under the auspices of the Permanent Court of Arbitration, determining whether a 1928 concession granted by the government of China (specifically the Chinese National Council of Reconstruction) to the Radio Corporation of America (RCA), for operation of communication by a radio link between the United States and China, was exclusive, and could be considered to prohibit a similar concession granted in 1932 to the Mackay Radio and Telegraph Company.
 The arbitration ruling concluded that the additional concession was valid, because the RCA concession could not be considered exclusive.

 Background

 RCA was founded in 1919.
 At the time all radio and telegraphic traffic between China and the US, including official messages, were sent through either German radio or British cable links.
 Therefore, the US Navy lobbied a reluctant RCA to seek a concession for radio link to China (even though RCA's other Asian concessions were operating at a loss).
 RCA agreed, and in 1928 received a concession from China which began operation that year.

 The Mackay Radio and Telegraph Company of California, also an American interest, signed a similar agreement with China in 1932.
 RCA claimed this was a breach of contract, on the grounds that its 1928 agreement gave it the exclusive right for the link.